SylvainA77/replication-manager/README.md

 The replication user needs the following privilege: `REPLICATION SLAVE`

-## Default Failover Workflow
+## Default failover workflow in monitoring mode

-After checking the leader N times (failcount=5), replication-manager default behavior is to send an alert email and put itself in waiting mode until a user completes the failover or master self-heals.This is know as the On-call mode or configured via interactive = true.
+After checking the leader multiple times via the server protocol COM_PING  (failcount=5), replication-manager will send an alert email and put itself in waiting mode.

+This default was done for maximum confidence in deploying the tool, we wait for a user to completes the failover or leader self-heals.
+This mode is know as the On-call mode (interactive = true).

-When manual failover is triggered, conditions for a possible failover are checked.
-Per default a slave is available and up and running.
+When failover is triggered, conditions for a possible failover are checked.
+Per default
+- The slave was connected to the failed leader
+- The SQL thread is running so the slave was not stopped
+- The slave reply to PING_COM protocol
+- The IO_thread should be in connecting or stopped on all slaves (split brain detection from replication-manager to the master)

-Per default following checks are disabled but are defined in the configuration template and advised to set:
+Extra checks are disabled but are defined in the configuration template and advised to set:
 - Exceeding a given replication delay (maxdelay=0)
 - Failover did not happen previously in less than a given time interval (failover-time-limit=0)
 - Failover limit was not reached (failover-limit=0)

-A user can force switchover or failover by ignoring those checks via the (rplchecks=false) flag or via the console "Replication Checks Change" button.
+A user can force switchover or failover on a late or stopped slave by ignoring those checks via the (rplchecks=false) flag or via the console "Replication Checks Change" button.

-Per default Semi-Sync replication status is not checked during failover, but this check can be enforced with semi- sync replication to enable to preserve OLD LEADER recovery at all costs, and do not failover if none of the slaves are in SYNC status.
+Semi-Sync replication status is not checked during failover, but this check can be enforced with semi- sync replication to enable to preserve OLD LEADER recovery at all costs, and do not failover if none of the slaves are in SYNC status.

 - Last semi sync status was SYNC  (failsync=false)